youssefhamza80/ConnectedVehicles/README.md

 # Connected Vehicles Platform

 ## Introduction

 It is required to design and implement vehicle connectivity monitoring dashboard platform.
 There are a number of connected vehicles that belongs to a number of customers and it is needed to view the status of the connection for these vehicles on a monitoring display.
 The vehicles send the status of the connection - ping/heartbeat - one time per minute.
-If the heartbear was not received by the vehicle for more than 1 minute, it means no connection.
+If the heartbeat was not received by the vehicle for more than 1 minute, it means no connection.

 ## Requirements
 1. Web GUI (Single Page Application Framework/Platform).